FEATURE //

 There were the bothersome credit card statements that meticulously itemized all my internet purchases.
 Among the damages, there were expenses for high tech toys I thought would make work more bearable.
 My cell phone could play MP3s, games, movies, and open random gateways to alternate dimensions with the tap of a stylus.

-Also included were new clothes that were sure to impress my dates and restaurant tabs in overpriced places that make you feel important.
+Also included were new clothes that were sure to impress my dates and restaurant tabs in overpriced places that made me feel important.
 Being a well trained IT geek, I decided to do an analysis of where my money was going and constructed a simple spreadsheet where I recorded purchases for one month.

 I have the attention span of a bored cat, so actually a couple of months passed before I found the spreadsheet again hiding in a dusty corner of my hard drive.